Edit Page

 RESTHeart Cloud

-A user can belong to multiple tenants simultaneously, each with a different role.
-The active tenant and its corresponding role are encoded in the JWT; switching tenants reissues the JWT without requiring a new login.
+A user can belong to multiple teams simultaneously, each with a different role.
+The active team and its corresponding role are encoded in the JWT; switching teams reissues the JWT without requiring a new login.

 Note